Audio-Visualscapes

 Audio-Visualscapes is an album by Jack DeJohnette's Special Edition, featuring Greg Osby, Gary Thomas, Mick Goodrick, and Lonnie Plaxico, recorded in 1988 and released on the MCA/Impulse! label.

+Critical reception

+The New York Times called the album "raw and tumultuous, hardly the work of someone settling into an easy middle age of refinement."
+The Boston Globe and The San Diego Union-Tribune considered it one of the best jazz albums of 1988.

-The Allmusic review by Scott Yanow states, "This single-CD (formerly a double-LP) from Jack DeJohnette's Special Edition contains music that mixes together advanced hard bop, fusion, M-Base funk and avant-garde jazz...
-The results are sometimes unsettling but rarely dull, well worth several listens".
+The AllMusic review by Scott Yanow states: "This single-CD (formerly a double-LP) from Jack DeJohnette's Special Edition contains music that mixes together advanced hard bop, fusion, M-Base funk and avant-garde jazz...
+The results are sometimes unsettling but rarely dull, well worth several listens."